You-sha/Wine-Quality-Prediction/readme.md

 While I would like to try and find more ways to improve the performance of this model, I have spent entirely too much time and effort on this project.
 And have now realized that I am extremely dispassionate about wines.
 I wanted to stop midway, but I couldn't bring myself to just abandon something I started.

 I was certainly forced to learn a lot of things because of this project, as this is one of my very first ones.
 And even though this is not one of my favorite projects, I will remember it gratefully for this.

-Thank you for reading, and have a good day.